-“As one group of lads found their travel rep. I heard her say, “Does anyone speak Spanish?”
+As one group of lads found their travel rep. I heard her say, “Does anyone speak Spanish?”

 “Si,” shouted one, even though he stood right next to her.
 “Un poco.”
 At which I howled.
 His accent was broad Birmingham and it sounded like powcow.
 But at least he had tried and to be honest, not too many years ago my pronunciation must have been equally as bad.